waikato-datamining/image-dataset-converter-examples/docs/multi.md

 To cater for these scenarios, the following two meta plugins are available:

 * `from-multi` - reads from one or more sources using the specified readers
-* `to-multi` - forwards the incoming data to the one or more writers
+* `to-multi` - forwards the incoming data to one or more writers

 There is one restriction, each of the base reader/writer must be from the same data domain.